 No matter the age of your child, it’s important to talk to them about their health-related concerns about returning to school and answer any questions they might have.
 Remember that asthma is intricately connected to stress and anxiety–and each can act upon the other.
 Making sure that your child is comfortable and informed is just as important as having all of their medications and emergency plans in place.

 Need more resources about asthma, for the whole family?
 At Jumo, we are dedicated to educate families–including kids of all ages–about their health.
-Check out our asthma resource center for videos, comic books, podcasts, and discussion guides.
+Check out our asthma comic book, available in English and Spanish.

 - American Academy of Allergy Asthma & Immunology.
 (2018) “Back to School With Allergies and Asthma.” https://www.aaaai.org/conditions-and-treatments/library/asthma-library/back-to-school-with-allergies-and-asthma